-In medicine, tunnel vision is a medical condition which causes loss of peripheral vision.
+In medical terms, tunnel vision causes loss of peripheral vision.
 It is as though the object being looked at is seen through a dark tunnel or tube.
-In psychological terms, tunnel vision refers to a narrow or exclusive focus on an emotion.
+In psychological terms, the terms refers to a narrowed or exclusive focus on a particular emotion.

 The ability to efficiently and effectively multi-task is one of the great wonders of the human mind.
 For example, in a typical conversation most of us can breathe, speak, think, reason, move and listen simultaneously without much effort.
-In addition to all that, we may be processing information on tone of voice, facial expressions, a background aroma watching a passer-by "out of the corner of our eye" etc.
+In addition to all that, we may be processing information on tone of voice, facial expressions, a background aroma and also watching a passer-by “out of the corner of our eye” or scrolling through text messages.

-But put us into a crisis situation and we have a remarkable ability to instinctively dispense with trivial or superfluous data and focus on the immediate threat.
-We experience an immediate adrenaline surge, our heart rate and breathing quicken and our hair may stand on end as we go into "fight or flight" mode.
-People who experience or witness catastrophic events sometimes can remember certain details with extreme clarity years later, for example the expression on a gunman's face,while being unable to recall more benign details, such as the color of the gunman's shirt.
+However, given a crisis situation, we have a remarkable ability to instinctively dispense with trivial or superfluous data and focus on the immediate threat.
+We experience an immediate adrenaline surge, our heart rate and breathing quicken and our hair may stand on end as we go into “fight or flight” mode.
+People who experience or witness catastrophic events sometimes can remember certain details with extreme clarity years later, for example the expression on a gunman’s face, while being unable to recall more benign details, such as the color of the gunman’s shirt.

-The benefits of being able to focus our attention so narrowly during a crisis are obvious.
-This aids in our survival.
-Such a narrow focus can become dysfunctional, however, if it becomes a habit or a way of processing information during less critical moments.
-Priorities which are important, but not urgent, may get systematically neglected.
+The benefits of being able to focus our attention so narrowly during a crisis are obvious – it aids survival.
+It can become dysfunctional however if it becomes a habit or mode of processing information in everyday life, as the result of habitual mental tunnel vision can be the neglect of important priorities.

 In his best-selling book, “The Seven Habits of Highly Successful People”, author Stephen Covey describes four quadrants of priorities.
 He argues that people tend to spend too much time in Quadrant 3 (urgent but unimportant priorities) when they really should spend more effort on Quadrant 2 (not urgent but important priorities).

 As Stephen Covey illustrates, all of us experience tunnel vision in different ways and at different times.
 We all tend to neglect the important in favor of the urgent.
 However, it is a matter of degree.
-Tunnel vision becomes dysfunctional whenever a pervasive pattern of obsession with a single concern or group of concerns begins to affect or threaten the safety, health, maintenance, education and support of the person who suffers from the personality disorder or others in their care or immediate sphere of influence.
+In the case of people with Personality Disorders, tunnel vision becomes dysfunctional whenever a pervasive pattern of obsession with a single concern or group of concerns begins to affect or threaten the safety, health, maintenance, education and support of the individual or those close to the individual such as family members or colleagues.

-Tunnel Vision is a common occurrence among people who suffer from personality disorders.
-This is because people who suffer from personality disorders sometimes inappropriately go into "crisis mode" when there is no crisis present.
-This is most easily recognized in people who suffer from Obsessive Compulsive Disorder (OCPD) or Obsessive Compulsive Personality Disorder (OCPD) who may obsess over one concern, which may seem trivial to others - such as cleanliness or neatness, while neglecting other important concerns - such as social skills, personal care or the needs of others.
-However, tunnel vision is a characteristic of most personality disorders, as priorities associated with such concerns as fear of abandonment, fear of social gatherings, fear of disease, fear of worthlessness, fear of the supernatural etc. become obsessions, leading to a neglect of more mundane, yet important priorities such as nutrition, sleep, education, employment, social activities, hygiene etc.
+The reason tunnel vision is a common occurrence among people with Personality Disorders is they sometimes go into “crisis mode” when there is actually no crisis present.
+This is most easily recognized in people with Obsessive Compulsive Disorder (OCP) or Obsessive Compulsive Personality Disorder (OCPD).
+People with these conditions may obsess over one concern - such as cleanliness or neatness - while neglecting other important concerns - such as social skills, personal care or the needs of others.

-A parent who is so afraid of their child getting sick that they don't allow them to play with friends
+A parent is so afraid of their child getting sick they don’t allow them to play with friends

-A spouse who has an affair to overcome feelings of being unattractive.
+A spouse has an affair to overcome feelings of being unattractive.

-A colleague who sabotages a project because they are afraid others will get more credit than them.
+A colleague sabotages a project because they are afraid others will get more credit than them.

-A person who ends a friendship because the other person violates their unspoken boundary.
+A person ends a friendship because the other person violates their unspoken boundary.

-A single mother who is so consumed with a relationship that she does not regularly feed the children.
+A single mother is so consumed with a relationship she neglects to regularly feed the children.

-A man who becomes violent whenever he feels disrespected.
+A man becomes violent whenever he feels disrespected.

 People with tunnel vision will often become irritable and angry at partners, family members, colleagues and friends who do not share their concerns.
 They may have a hard time understanding why those closest to them pay no attention or expend little effort to help them in their time of need.
 To them, it is like they have been abandoned by their loved ones to face a crisis alone.
 They may become incredulous at other people’s complaints and anger over their behaviors, when it appears so obvious to them what must be done.